 When we returned to Sydney to meet the band in the studio, Chris Thomas really liked the songs, and he used the original demo of 'Need You Tonight' (and 'Mediate') that we worked on in Hong Kong.

 It was crazy good how 'Need You Tonight' - and indeed the whole KICK album came together.
 I’m forever grateful to the other INXS band members for believing in our songs..."

 As a country artist, Farriss recently released his self-titled solo album, featuring the new single and video for 'Son of a Gun' and bonus track 'Apache Track'.

-The 1,000,000,000 List takes into account streaming numbers from all major services including Spotify, Apple Music, YouTube, YouTube Music, Vevo, Amazon, and more.
+The 1,000,000,000 List takes into account streaming numbers from all major services Spotify, Apple Music and YouTube.
 It is the first award of its kind to recognise a songwriter’s achievement.